Exclusive: Guinea says Ebola patients sent home after botched blood tests

 DAKAR Health officials botched more than 20 Ebola blood tests in January and February which led to the release of at least four positive patients, two of whom later died, Guinea's anti-Ebola coordinator and other health officials told Reuters.

-Five health officials and experts familiar with the incidents said the mistakes occurred at two different treatment centers and resulted in as many as 52 botched tests, exposing many others to the virus and revealing weaknesses in Guinea's response to the crisis.
+Five health officials and experts familiar with the incidents said the mistakes occurred at two different treatment centres and resulted as many as 52 botched tests, exposing many others to the virus and revealing weaknesses in Guinea's response to the crisis.

 "This error was detected and the order was immediately given to withdraw the tubes and to find the sick in order to test them again," Keita said.

-Health officials, some of whom asked not to be named because they were worried about embarrassing the Guinean government, said the mistakes took place in Coyah, where Cuban medics are supporting a government-run center, and in Conakry, where medical charity Medicins Sans Frontieres runs a center at the Donka hospital complex, when staff placed blood samples in the wrong test tubes, damaging specimens.
+Health officials, some of whom asked not to be named because they were worried about embarrassing the Guinean government, said the mistakes took place in Coyah, where Cuban medics are supporting a government-run centre, and in Conakry, where medical charity Medicins Sans Frontieres runs another centre at the Donka hospital complex, when staff placed blood samples in the wrong test tubes, damaging specimens.

-Patients were discharged from the centers in western Guinea, one of the biggest remaining Ebola hot spots in the region, after the test results came back negative from the laboratory at Donka, the health officials said.
+Patients were discharged from the centres in western Guinea, one of the biggest remaining Ebola hotspots in the region, after the test results came back negative from the laboratory at Donka, the health officials said.

 At least six patients were later found to be Ebola-positive when further tests were carried out, and two of them died, the officials said.